2019–20 Manchester City F.C. season: Season review

 Manchester City began the season as unprecedented holders of all four domestic competitions.
-Their first successful defence came on 4 August, as they defeated Liverpool on penalties at Wembley in the 2019 FA Community Shield, in the traditional curtain raiser to the season.
+Their first successful defence came on 4 August, as they defeated Liverpool on penalties at Wembley in the 2019 FA Community Shield, the traditional curtain raiser to the season.

 Acknowledging that City would be judged by their Champions League performance after all, Pep Guardiola said that the new season's main objective would be to win the European title.
-The Cityzens progressed to the knock-out phase and faced old foes Real Madrid there.
-City won the away game 2–1, but the remainder of the tournament was indefinitely postponed due to the COVID–19 pandemic.
-Finally, UEFA announced that the tournament would be resumed in August 2020.
-After 8 domestic trophies were clinched with Guardiola, fans eagerly await the team's first European title since 1970.
+The Cityzens progressed to the knockout phase as comfortable group winners and faced old foes Real Madrid there.
+City won the away game 2–1, but the remainder of the tournament was indefinitely postponed due to the COVID-19 pandemic.
+Eventually, UEFA announced that the tournament would be resumed in August 2020 behind closed doors.
+After eight domestic trophies were clinched with Guardiola, fans eagerly await the team's first European title since 1970.
 The home match against Madrid was scheduled for 7 August.
-Thanks to a brace from Raheem Sterling and Gabriel Jesus, the Citizens once again defeated Madrid 2–1, achieving a 4–2 victory on aggregate and advancing to the quarter-finals.
-However, Man City once again exited the competition at the next stage, losing 1–3 to Lyon on 15 August in a one-off game held at the neutral Estádio José Alvalade in Lisbon.
+Thanks to goals from Raheem Sterling and Gabriel Jesus, the Citizens once again defeated Madrid 2–1, achieving a 4–2 victory on aggregate and advancing to the quarter-finals.
+However, Manchester City once again exited the competition at the next stage, losing 1–3 to Lyon on 15 August in a one-off game held at the neutral Estádio José Alvalade in Lisbon.

-In the Premier League however, City were unable to maintain their consistency from the previous 2 seasons.
+In the Premier League, City were unable to maintain their consistency from the previous two seasons.
 Key players Aymeric Laporte and Leroy Sané endured extended injury layoffs from the beginning of the season until early 2020.
-Laporte's absence in particular impacted on the teams' defensive capabilities and their effectiveness against opposition set up to quickly counterattack on the break.
-City already had dropped more league points by the end of December 2019 (19) than they had in their entire previous two seasons.
+Laporte's absence in particular impacted the team's defensive capabilities and their effectiveness against opposition set up to quickly counterattack on the break.
+City already dropped more league points (19) by the end of December 2019 than they had in their entire previous two seasons.

-For the second year in a row, City were the first top European team to reach 100 goals scored in all competitions when they beat Fulham 4–0 in an FA Cup fourth round match on 26 January 2020.
+For the second year in a row, City were the first top European team to reach 100 goals scored in all competitions when they beat Fulham 4–0 in an FA Cup fourth-round match on 26 January 2020.

 On 14 February 2020, UEFA stated its intention to ban Manchester City from the all UEFA club competitions for the 2020–21 and 2021–22 seasons for alleged breaches of the UEFA Financial Fair Play Regulations.
-UEFA noted the club's right to appeal at the Court of Arbitration for Sport (CAS) and the club submitted an appeal on 26 February 2020.
-As part of the appeal registration the Court of Arbitration for Sport stated a date for a final decision would be in the first half of July 2020.
-The appeal was heard on 8 June 2020.
-The appeal was upheld on 13 July 2020, and the ban was overturned.
+UEFA noted the club's right to appeal at the Court of Arbitration for Sport (CAS), and Manchester City then submitted an appeal on 26 February 2020.
+As part of the appeal registration, the Court of Arbitration for Sport stated a date for the final decision would be in the first half of July 2020.
+The appeal was heard on 8 June 2020 and upheld on 13 July, with the ban overturned.